martincampagnoli/interwhip/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Linting

+Run `ng lint` to check code style and find issues.
+This project uses ESLint for code linting.

 ## Running unit tests

 Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io).